K9 1st

 NOSE TO TAIL TO TOES.

-Look for any physical changes: Start at the head and work your way down the whole body by:
+Look for any physical changes: Start at the head and work your way down the whole

 the way your dog walks, runs; how the dog sits; or lies down